NexGenCloud/hyperstack-sdk-javascript/docs/UserApi.md

 - **Accept**: application/json

-## putUpdateUserInfo
+## putUser

-> AddUserInfoSuccessResponseModel putUpdateUserInfo(payload)
+> AddUserInfoSuccessResponseModel putUser(payload)

-PUT: Update user info
+PUT: Update billing info

+Update the billing information for your organization in the request body.

 ### Example